Tissue-Dynamics/.github/README.md

 - **td-ui** - Shared UI component library for all Tissue Dynamics applications
 - **deployment** - Production deployment and data processing pipelines
 - **td-lab** - Laboratory information management system
+- **tissue-dynamics** - Holds code for the qc and analysis systems as well as the dynamix observability monitor

 ### Applications
 - **402-rna-app** - RNA-seq data management and analysis platform